AkshithaPolu/Core-Java-User-Management-System/README.md

 -  To practice handling data in memory without databases
 -  To ensure data validation and uniqueness constraints
 -  To learn how custom exceptions improve program reliability
+### **Problem Statement**
+-  Create a User class with the following attributes:
+    1. id (auto-generated)
+    2. name
+    3. email (must be unique)
+    4. role (ADMIN / USER)
+    5. active status
+-  Implement a UserService that manages users using a fixed-size array
+-  Validate inputs and prevent duplicate email entries
+-  Throw a custom DuplicateUserException when a duplicate email is detected
+-  Demonstrate all functionalities in a main method
 ### **Key Features**
 -  Auto-generated unique User ID
 -  Email-based uniqueness validation